jurobodik/Causal_CPCM/README.md

 - Score-based graph estimate           1 --> 2     (Score-based graph estimate represents the final estimate of the graph)
 - Testing estimate                     1 --> 2     (Testing estimate represents the final estimate of the graph using Algorithm 1.
 Note that five different outputs are possible)
 - Families used              Gaussian;Gaussian     (first is the family used for X1 and the second is the family used for X2 (that is, family with the same support)

+In the case d=3, the output is in the following format:
+- $result                       Final score-based estimation of G; in particular, its adjacency matrix
+- $plausible                    List of all plausible graphs
+- $p_values                     p-values of the independence test between (hat{epsilon_1}, hat{epsilon_2}, hat{epsilon_3}) for all graphs
+- $p_values_adjusted            scores of all graphs using score=-log(p_values)+ lambda*(number of edges)

+In the case d>3, the output is the score-based estimation of G via greedy search:
+- DAG in the format of bnlearn environment (see https://cran.r-project.org/web/packages/bnlearn/index.html)

 ## Example